uwetom/media-production-worksheets/wk18-more-vr/index.md

 #### Hints

 - Create a new script with a **public** function on it and drag it onto the canvas button.
-- Turn your torch or cube into a prefab ([Create prefab](https://docs.unity3d.com/Manual/CreatingPrefabs.html)), (add a ridgid
+- Turn your torch or cube into a prefab ([Create prefab](https://docs.unity3d.com/Manual/CreatingPrefabs.html)), (add a ridgidbody component to the cube to allow it to fall)
 - Instantiate a new prefab in the script ([Instantiate documentation](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Object.Instantiate.html))
 - Use the **on Click** box on the **Button** to call the function